 Age limit: 18 and above

-To challenge the traditional heterosexual norms, Bumble Date was created where women make the first move.
+To challenge the traditional gender norms, Bumble Date was created where women make the first move.
 Of course, you would have to swipe right on those people who match your interest.
 However, once you have a match with someone, if you don’t reach out to them in 24 hours, that match becomes void.
-If it’s a same-sex match, either of you can make the first move.
+If it’s a same-gender match, either of you can make the first move.

 What’s good: It’s a safe and easy way to connect with other people.